HiMyNameIsIlNano/animated-funicular/articles/02-TodoListCreator.md

 }
 ```

 usage `todo-create [filename] [outdir]`.
-If the filename and the outdir are not provided a file named YYYY-MM-DD.todo will be created under `${TODOS_OUT_FOLDER}/${YYYYMM}`
+If the filename and the outdir are not provided a file named `YYYY-MM-DD.todo` will be created under `${TODOS_OUT_FOLDER}/${YYYYMM}`
 usage `todo-edit [filename]`.
-If the filename is provided the file provided will be edited.
-Otherwise, a default named file will be created with the logic defined above
+If the filename is provided the file will be edited.
+If the file by that name does not exists, it will be created.
+Without any parameter the function will create a default named file with the logic described in the `todo-create` function.